AXXIAR/Axxiar/README.md

 - A simple python [discord bot](http://github.com/Hypermario/TUMO-bot)
 - A Python [Image Editor](https://github.com/AXXIAR/PhotoShape)
-- Programming a little game on Roblox Studio using lua
+- Programming a small game on Roblox Studio using lua
-- A small Image Editor in python
 - Finding new small projects to improve my knowledge and learn lots of new things.

 ### You can find me there :